-Vegans face a dilemma when it comes to probiotics as most probiotics available in the market are dairy-based or have been derived from non-vegan sources.
+Vegans face a dilemma regarding probiotics as most probiotics available in the market are dairy-based or have been derived from non-vegan sources.

-As the number of people avoiding dairy products is increasing with each year so, is the number of vegan probiotic supplements.
+As the number of people avoiding dairy products increases with each year, so is the number of vegan probiotic supplements.

 There are several vegan probiotics available in the market now, which are made of vegan ingredients.
-You can find several probiotic pills, gummies and tablets that are free from dairy, soy, or gluten and contain several probiotic strains of several species.
+You can find several probiotic pills, gummies, and tablets free from dairy, soy, or gluten and contain several probiotic strains of several species.

 When to Take Probiotics

-Most people don’t have any idea about the best time to take probiotics as even the brands selling probiotic supplements don’t provide detailed guidelines as to when a person should take probiotic pills or what is the best time for consuming probiotics.
+Most people don’t have any idea about the best time to take probiotics.
+Even the brands selling probiotic supplements don’t provide detailed guidelines for when a person should take probiotic pills or the best time for consuming probiotics.

-Some bacterial strains are quite sensitive to stomach acid, and it’s a well-known fact that stomach acid can easily kill millions of bacteria present in a probiotic supplement.
+Some bacterial strains are quite sensitive to stomach acid, and it’s a well-known fact that stomach acid can quickly kill millions of bacteria present in a probiotic supplement.

-So, we can conclude that the worst time to take probiotics is immediately after a meal as your stomach is hyperactive and full of acid, which is released to digest food, and this acidic environment will effectively nullify the probiotics which you consume.
+So, we can conclude that the worst time to take probiotics is immediately after a meal as your stomach is hyperactive and full of acid, which is released to digest food.
+This acidic environment will effectively nullify the probiotics which you consume.

-On the other hand, most experts agree that the best time to take probiotics is in the morning, immediately after you wake up as your stomach has not been active for the last few hours.
-So, there is a very minute chance of bacteria getting killed due to your stomach acid.
+On the other hand, most experts agree that the best time to take probiotics is in the morning, immediately after you wake up, as your stomach has not been active for the last few hours.
+So, there is a very slight chance of bacteria getting killed due to your stomach acid.

 Can Probiotics Help You Lose Weight?

-Research has shown that people who are suffering from obesity have different gut flora than normal people.
-Gut bacteria and obesity have a close correlation, along with a cause and effect relationship between them.23), (24)
+Research has shown that people who are suffering from obesity have different gut flora than ordinary people.
+Gut bacteria and obesity have a close correlation, along with a cause and effect relationship between them.